AstrologyHub.com's – Ultimate Eclipse Guide Tells You All You Need to Know About Eclipses.

 Since it takes the Sun approximately six months to appear to travel from one lunar node to the other, eclipses only happen twice each year.
 The 35-day window in which the Sun is near one of the nodes is known as eclipse season.

-Occasionally a solar eclipse occurs with no lunar eclipse, or sometimes there are two solar eclipse with a lunar eclipse in between them.
+Occasionally a solar eclipse occurs with no lunar eclipse, or sometimes there is two solar eclipses with a lunar eclipse in between them.

 Eclipses through the Zodiac